raspberrypilearning/3D-scene/en/step_4.md

 ## 3-Dimensional effects

-In this step you’re going to increase the 3-dimensional appearance using the `looks`{:class="block3looks"} block to program the `size`{:class="block3looks"} of your sprites.
-You will also use `layers`{:class="block3looks"} to make your sprites appear in front of or behind each other.
+In this step you’re going to increase the 3-dimensional appearance by using the `looks`{:class="block3looks"} block to enhance the sense of depth in your scene.
+You will use the `size`{:class="block3looks"} and `layers`{:class="block3looks"} blocks to make your sprites appear in front of or behind each other.

-In the below example, the rocket is smaller than the bus and robot.
-The sprites either go in front of or behind each other.
-This enhances the sense of depth in the scene:
+In the below example, the rocket which is in the distance is smaller than the bus and robot.
+The sprites are layered to appear to go in front of or behind each other.

 **Moon base**: [See inside](https://scratch.mit.edu/projects/451453522/editor){:target="_blank"}